What Is Concrete Resurfacing And How Can You Do It?

 3. Use microcement

 Ultimately, microcement will achieve a similar look to concrete with more advantages.
 It’s just as strong and durable, but has an easier installation process, a wider range of applications, and more versatile design options.
+Read more about the reasons homeowners are using microcement for renovations.

 4. Fix cracks with an anti-fracture membrane

 Sometimes all you need is an anti-fracture membrane to fill in the cracks, and your damaged concrete surface is fixed.
 For small fractures, especially where water leaks are an issue, this is an easy DIY solution.
-Learn more about our advanced anti-fracture and waterproofing membrane, SEMCO Liquid Membrane.
+Learn more about our advanced anti-fracture and waterproofing membrane, Liquid Membrane.

 If you’re choosing to resurface concrete with an overlay, it needs to be in good condition.
 Any damage or cracks must be stabilised anyway with an anti-fracture measures.
 Our Liquid Membrane is one of the most advanced on the market.
 We train installers to apply it over any cracks to prepare a strong base for microcement application.